KhubiThakkar/Periodic-Table/Readme.md

-`4_Test_plan`      | Documents with test plans and procedures `5_Report`         | Documented details of the project `6_ImagesandVideo` | All the images used in Readme and the working of the application `7_Other`          | Miscellaneous (empty)
+`4_Test_plan`      | Documents with test plans and procedures `5_Report`         | Documented details of the project `6_ImagesandVideo` | All the images used in Readme and the working of the application `7_Other`          | Output files for Test Plans

 ## Challenges Faced and How Was It Overcome

-> 1. Code now working with workflow:
-        Using the absolute address, so changed to relative address.
+1. Build workflow not working: Was using the absolute address, so changed to relative address.
-> 2.
+2. Test case not compiling: The file pointer which were passed multiple times in functions was getting closed inside the function.
+So declaring different pointers for every case.
+3. Code coverage: The code coverage required for me to run the code manually with inputs, so changed the executable with the executable of the test file.
+4. Test case for void functions: Converted them to int functions and return 0 (on success) | return 1 (on failure)
+5. Unit testcase workflow not working: Needed to add the build function to generate the executables of project_main.c file
+6. Valgrind workflow not working: Needed to add the build function to generate the executables of project_main.c file

 ## Learning Resources